All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.

 Anthropophilic (superficial) trichophytosis

-The causative agent of this form of trichophytosis is Trichophyton tonsurans, s.
-Crateriforme, T violaceum.
+The causative agents of this form of trichophytosis are Trichophyton tonsurans, s. crateriforme, T violaceum.
 The source of infection is a patient with trichophytosis.
-Infection occurs by direct contact with the patient or through his things (headgear, nagelnoe and bed-clothes, combs), which the patient used.
-The patient can become infected in hairdressing salons, kindergartens, schools and other children's institutions.
-Decreased immunity system, endocrinopathies create good conditions for the development of the disease.
-By frequency, this mycosis ranks second after microsporia.
-The causative agents of trichophytosis are divided into groups, depending on the type of damage to the hair.
-Two main groups are distinguished: endothrix (endotriks) - fungi affecting the inner part of the hair, and estotrix (ectotriks) - vegetative predominantly in the outer layers of the hair.
-All trichophytons endotrices are anthropophiles, transmitted only from person to person.
+Infection occurs through direct contact with the patient or through his things (headwear, nail and bed linen, combs) that the patient used.
+The patient can become infected in hairdressers, kindergartens, schools and other children's institutions.
+A decrease in the immune system, endocrinopathies create favorable conditions for the development of the disease.
+In terms of frequency, this mycosis ranks second after microsporia.
+The causative agents of trichophytosis are divided into groups depending on the type of hair damage.
+There are two such main groups: endothrix (endothrix) - fungi that affect the inner part of the hair, and estothrix (ectothrix) - vegetating mainly in the outer layers of the hair.
+All endothrix trichophytons are anthropophiles, transmitted only from person to person.
 They cause superficial lesions of the skin, scalp, and nails.
-Ectotriks are zoophiles, parasitizing mainly on animals, but capable of infecting humans as well.
-Compared with the fungi of the endotrix group, they cause a more pronounced inflammatory skin reaction in a person.
+Ectotrix are zoophiles that parasitize primarily on animals, but can also infect humans.
+Compared to the endothrix group of fungi, they cause a more pronounced inflammatory reaction of the skin in humans.

 Symptoms

-Distinguish the following forms of anthropophilic trichophytosis: superficial trichophytosis of smooth skin, superficial trichophytosis of the scalp, chronic trichophytosis and trichophytosis of the nails.
+The following forms of anthropophilic trichophytosis are distinguished: superficial trichophytosis of smooth skin, superficial trichophytosis of the scalp, chronic trichophytosis and trichophytosis of the nails.

 Superficial trichophytosis of smooth skin

-Superficial trichophytosis of smooth skin appears on any areas of the skin, but more often on the open face, neck, forearms.
-Brightly delineated lesions with peeling in the center have a round or oval shape, a pale pink color.
-The peripheral zone of the outbreaks is surrounded by a more or less pronounced border of spotted or nodular character, on which small bubbles and crusts are often present.
-The foci can merge, forming bizarre drawings.
-Itching in the area of the foci is usually small.
-The disease is acute, with rational treatment, clinical recovery occurs after 2 weeks.
+Superficial trichophytosis of smooth skin manifests itself on any areas of the skin, but most often on open areas - the face, neck, forearms.
+Clearly defined lesions with peeling in the center have a round or oval shape, pale pink color.
+The peripheral zone of the lesions is surrounded by a more or less pronounced border of a spotty or nodular nature, which often has small bubbles and crusts.
+The lesions can merge, forming bizarre patterns.
+Itching in the area of the lesions is usually slight.
+The disease is acute, with rational treatment, clinical recovery occurs in 2 weeks.

-With superficial trichophytosis of the scalp, various foci of round or irregular shape appear, with blurred, diffuse boundaries.
-Sometimes a mild inflammation is noted.
-Hair in the lesions partially break off at a height of 1-2 mm or at the skin level.
-In the outbreaks there is not a continuous damage to the hair, but as it were their rarefaction (thinning).
-The extracted fragments of hair have the form of commas, hooks, question marks.
-Briefly broken hair is often called "hemp".
-The bend of the trichophyton-struck hair extracted by forceps is explained by its softness, so that it can not break through the scales.
+In superficial trichophytosis of the scalp, foci of various sizes, round or irregular in shape, with fuzzy, blurred boundaries appear.
+Sometimes mild inflammation is observed.
+Hair in the lesions partially breaks off at a height of 1-2 mm or at the skin level.
+In the lesions, there is not a continuous lesion of hair, but rather a rarefaction (thinning).
+The extracted hair fragments look like commas, hooks, question marks.
+Short broken hair is often called "stumps".
+The bending of the hair affected by trichophyton, extracted with tweezers, is explained by its softness, as a result of which it cannot break through the scales.
 Sometimes the hair breaks off at the level of smooth skin ("black dots").
-For research under a microscope, it is recommended to take just these "hemp" or "black dots".
-The surface of the foci is covered with whitish scales.
-There are small- and large-focal variants of the flow of this form of trichophytosis.
+For examination under a microscope, it is recommended to take these "stumps" or "black dots".
+The surface of the lesions is covered with whitish scales.
+There are small- and large-focal variants of the course of this form of trichophytosis.

 Chronic trichophytosis

-On smooth skin lesions are usually located in places that are subject to friction (on the extensor surfaces of the elbows and knee joints, on the buttocks, lower legs, on the trunk), where vague erythema-squamous elements with poorly expressed erythema and fine-lamellar scaling of the surface .
+On smooth skin, lesions are usually located in areas subject to friction (on the extensor surfaces of the elbow and knee joints, on the buttocks, shins, and less often on the torso), where large, poorly defined erythematous-squamous elements with mild erythema and fine-lamellar peeling of the surface are determined.

-At the same time, you can find the third characteristic feature of chronic trichophytosis - the defeat of the nail plates of the hands and feet as an onychomycosis.
+At the same time, a third characteristic sign of chronic trichophytosis can be detected - damage to the nail plates of the hands and feet, similar to onychomycosis.

 Trichophytosis of nails

-Almost the weight of the nail plates is involved in the pathological process.
-In the thickness of the nail a patch of grayish-dirty color is formed.
-Over time, the affected nail plates become tuberous, easily crumbled, the free edge of the nail plate is raised due to its splitting into several layers.
+Almost all nail plates are involved in the pathological process.
+A grayish-dirty spot is formed in the thickness of the nail.
+Over time, the affected nail plates become bumpy, crumble easily, the free edge of the nail plate is raised due to its splitting into several layers.
 Then the nail plate becomes black.

-The disease is caused by Trichophyton gypscum and Trichophyton verrucosum, belonging to zoophilic fungi.
-The incubation period for trichophytosis caused by Trichophyton verrucosum is 1-2 months, and with Trichophyton gypseum - 1-2 weeks.
-The above pathogens parasitize on rodents (mice, including laboratory ones, rats, etc.), cows, calves, less often - on horses, sheep and other animals.
-The source of infection are sick animals, less often - a sick person.
+The disease is caused by Trichophyton gypscum and Trichophyton verrucosum, which are zoophilic fungi.
+The incubation period for trichophytosis caused by Trichophyton verrucosum is 1-2 months, and for Trichophyton gypseum - 1-2 weeks.
+The above-mentioned pathogens parasitize rodents (mice, including laboratory mice, rats, etc.), cows, calves, less often - horses, sheep and other animals.
+The source of infection is sick animals, less often - a sick person.

 Symptoms

-Clinically distinguish 3 forms of zoonotic trichophytosis: superficial, infiltrative and suppuration.
+Clinically, there are 3 forms of zoonotic trichophytosis: superficial, infiltrative and suppurative.

-With a superficial form, large foci of lesion with scalloped contours appear on the affected skin due to their fusion with each other.
-Foci of lesions are rounded, pink, their surface is covered with scales, and along the periphery there is a continuous cushion, consisting of vesicles and crusts.
-Infiltrative form is characterized by the development of infiltration in the lesion and painful regional lymphadenitis.
+In the superficial form, large lesions with scalloped outlines appear on the affected skin due to their fusion with each other.
+The lesions are round, pink, their surface is covered with scales, and along the periphery there is a continuous ridge consisting of bubbles and crusts.
+The infiltrative form is characterized by the development of infiltration in the lesion and painful regional lymphadenitis.

-In the future, inflammatory phenomena increase, and against the background of infiltration on the surface and in the outbreaks there are numerous folliculitis and yellow-brown crusts.
-After peeling, it can be found that pus is released from each follicle separately, although the first impression is that the patient has one large and deep abscess.
-These pockets are very similar to honey, which stands out from honey combs (kerion Celsi - honeycombs of Celsius).
-Infiltrative and suppuration forms of trichophytosis when localized on smooth skin flow less sharply - foci of the kerion Celsi type on it are almost not formed.
-With the location of the foci on the upper lip, cheeks and chin, the clinic resembles sycosis ("parasitic sycosis").
-Pus, present in the lesion, is able to lyse (dissolve) fungi, in connection with which cases of self-healing are noted.
+Later, the inflammatory phenomena increase, and against the background of infiltration on the surface and in the foci, numerous folliculitis and yellow-brown crusts appear.
+After removing the crusts, it can be found that pus is released from each follicle separately, although the first impression is that the patient has one large and deep abscess.
+These foci are very reminiscent of honey released from a honeycomb (kerion Celsius - Celsius's honeycomb).
+Infiltrative and suppurative forms of trichophytosis when localized on smooth skin are less acute - foci of the kerion Celsius type almost never form on it.
+When the foci are located on the upper lip, cheeks and chin, the clinical picture resembles sycosis ("parasitic sycosis").
+The pus present in the lesion is able to lyse (dissolve) the fungi, in connection with which cases of self-healing are noted.
 After the process is resolved, scars remain.

-With infiltrative-suppuration trichophytosis on the scalp, and in men, also in the area of growth of the beard and mustache, there are one or two sharply limited inflammatory nodes protruding above the surface of the skin and painful on palpation.
+In infiltrative-suppurative trichophytosis, one or two sharply defined inflammatory nodes appear on the scalp, and in men also in the area of beard and moustache growth, protruding above the skin surface and painful to palpation.
 At first they have a dense consistency, and then soften.
 Their surface is covered with thick purulent-bloody crusts.
-Hair, piercing the crusts, seem unchanged, but when pulled, they are easily removed.
-In places, more on the periphery of the foci, follicular pustules are visible.
-After the removal of the crusts along with the hair, a hemispherical inflamed surface is exposed with a number of dilated mouths of the hair follicles, from which, when squeezing the focus, pus drops out.
-This form, known since ancient times by the name of the Roman physician Celsus, honeycomb).
+The hair penetrating the crusts seems unchanged, but is easily removed when pulled.
+In places, more along the periphery of the lesions, follicularly located pustules are visible.
+After removing the crusts together with the hair, a hemispherical inflamed surface is exposed with many widened mouths of hair follicles, from which pus is released in drops when the lesion is squeezed.
+This form, known since ancient times by the name of the Roman physician Celsus who described it, is called kerion Celsi (Greek kerion - honeycomb).

-At the height of development mycosis is accompanied by an increase in regional subcutaneous lymph nodes and a violation of the general condition - malaise, fever.
-Often there are mycids - secondary allergic nodular and spotted rashes on the trunk and extremities.
-After 2-3 months without treatment, the mycotic process subsides, and the filtrate resolves, scar alopecia remains and specific immunity forms.
-Similar changes develop when the region of the beard and mustache are affected.
+At the height of development, mycosis is accompanied by an increase in regional subcutaneous lymph nodes and a violation of the general condition - malaise, increased body temperature.
+Often there are mycosis - secondary allergic nodular and spotty rashes on the trunk and limbs.
+After 2-3 months without treatment, the mycotic process subsides, the filtrate is absorbed, cicatricial alopecia remains and specific immunity is formed.
+Similar changes develop when the beard and moustache area is affected.
 This disease is called parasitic sycosis.

-The authors suggest, from the epidemiological and preventive point of view, to include the trichophytosis of pubic localization in the STI group.
+From an epidemiological and preventive point of view, the authors propose to include pubic trichophytosis in the group of STIs.

 Differential diagnosis